 Despite the fact that angel investors are likely to require a certain element of control over the organisation, these individuals will often possess a great deal of business expertise, which in turn can help the business to flourish.

 The Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) have been designed to provide significant tax reliefs for angel investors in order to encourage the growth of SMEs and entrepreneurial businesses.
-Our blog here provides further details of these schemes.

 This type of finance effectively comes from a large network of people and/or organisations that each contributes relatively small sums of money, collectively amounting to a substantial sum.